alex-oleshkevich/imia/README.md

 When a HTTP request reaches your application, an `imia.AuthenticationMiddleware` will start handling it.
 The middleware iterates over configured authenticators and stops on the first one that returns non-None value.
 At this point the request is considered authenticated.
 If no authenticators return user model then the middleware will create  _anonymous user token_.
-You can get both tokens by reading `request.auth` property.
-Use `is_authenticated` token property to make sure that user is authenticated.
+The user token available in `request.auth` property.
+Use `user_token.is_authenticated` token property to make sure that user is authenticated.

 ## User authentication quick start